Wapping dispute: Start of dispute

 Immediately after the strike was announced on 24 January 1986, dismissal notices were served on all those taking part in the industrial action, effectively sacking 6,000 employees.
+The timing of these dismissals followed legal advice that removing employees while they were taking part in strike action would prevent claims for redundancy payments and unfair dismissal under section 62 of the Employment Protection (Consolidation) Act 1978.
+This approach avoided paying an estimated £40 million in redundancy compensation.
 As part of a plan that had been developed over many months, the company replaced the workforce with members of the EETPU and transferred its four main titles (The Times, The Sunday Times, The Sun and the News of the World) to the Wapping plant.

 Murdoch had led the print unions to think that the Wapping plant was to be used for a new evening newspaper, the London Post.
 This began what became known as the Wapping dispute.
 In support of sacked members, the print unions organized regular demonstrations outside the company's premises in Pennington Street, with six pickets posted on Virginia Street and marches of large numbers of people usually converging nearby on The Highway in Wapping.

 The demonstrations outside the Wapping plant were not peaceful, although the trade unions maintained that they were committed to pursuing peaceful means to resolve the dispute.

 The unions and leading members of the Labour Party also called for a boycott of the four newspapers involved.
-The print unions had encouraged the national boycott of Murdoch's papers, and had been relying on the rail unions to ensure that they were not distributed, a problem Murdoch circumvented by distributing his papers via TNT instead of British Rail’s trains.
+The print unions had encouraged the national boycott of Murdoch's papers, and had been relying on the rail unions to ensure that they were not distributed, a problem Murdoch circumvented by distributing his papers via TNT instead of British Rail's trains.

-Like the miners' strike, large demonstrations were mounted to dissuade workers – in this case, TNT’s drivers as well as journalists and operators of the new printing process – from entering the premises, and a large police operation used force to ensure they were not able to physically stop the movement of TNT’s lorries distributing newspapers from the plant.
+Like the miners' strike, large demonstrations were mounted to dissuade workers – in this case, TNT's drivers as well as journalists and operators of the new printing process – from entering the premises, and a large police operation used force to ensure they were not able to physically stop the movement of TNT's lorries distributing newspapers from the plant.
 More than 400 police officers, some TNT drivers and many members of the public were injured, and more than 1,200 arrests made during the dispute.
 A large-scale police operation was mounted throughout London to ensure the Wapping plant could operate effectively, and the movement of local residents was heavily restricted.
 To ensure their safety, workers at the plant were often taken to and from work in buses modified to withstand the attacks they came under.

 Despite some public sympathy for the plight of the pickets, the boycott of Wapping's news titles was not successful, and not a single day of production was lost throughout the year of the dispute's duration.